Yuji Hiratsuka: Master Printmaker Blending East and West

 Yuji Hiratsuka

-Throughout his career, Hiratsuka has exhibited extensively in the United States and internationally, with solo and group shows in Europe, Asia, and South America.
-His prints are included in the permanent collections of numerous institutions, including The British Museum (London), The Smithsonian Institution (Washington, D.C.), The Portland Art Museum (Oregon), and The Art Institute of Chicago.
+Hiratsuka has exhibited extensively, with solo and group shows in the United States, Europe, Asia, and South America.
+His works have been acquired by prestigious public collections, including The British Museum in London, The Smithsonian Institution in Washington, D.C., The Portland Art Museum in Oregon, and The Art Institute of Chicago.